miracuse/miracuse.github.io/docs/classes/mage/index.md

 ### <span style="color: {{ site.mage_color }}">The Wizard</span>

-[Wizards](../../more/specializations/wizard.html) are a recent historical development.
-They manipulate fundamental energies like motion and heat by drawing inspiration from the practice of alchemy.
-Though many traditionalists are skeptical of something like a "Spirit of Gravity", Wizards have found a surprising degree of acceptance among Mage communities.
+A recent historical development, [Wizards](../../more/specializations/wizard.html) manipulate fundamental energies like motion and heat by drawing inspiration from the practice of alchemy.
+Though many traditionalists are skeptical of something like a “Spirit of Gravity”, the efficacy of their methods is undeniable.
+Most carry a "spellbook" filled with observation records of their experiments.